xtuml/bridgepoint/doc-bridgepoint/notes/4896_scoped_path/4896_scoped_path.dnt.md

 ```

 6.3 Following is the grammar that implements partial-path matching.
-This is the grammer that shall be used.
+This is the grammar that shall be used.
 The predicate in the scoped_path rule below deserves a bit of explanation here.
 The difference between a scoped_access that does NOT contain a scoped path and a scoped_access that DOES contain a path is that fact that a scoped_path contains 2 (or more) "general_name doublecolon"s in a row.
-This lookahead is what allows the grammar to distinguish a scoped_access WITH path from a scoped_ access witout a path.
+This lookahead is what allows the grammar to distinguish a scoped_access WITH path from a scoped_ access without a path.

 ```
 scoped_access